-223 a.
+225 a.
 NorthlandBright (control simulation) climatology

-NorthlandBright can be divided into four distinct climatic zones: the SH ocean, the seasonally wet tropical land belt, the NH mid-latitude desert, and the NH moist polar region.
-The mean climate of the NorthlandBright simulation reflects a world where the area-weighted annual mean surface temperature over the continent is slightly cooler (277K) than over the ocean (280K) (table S1); this is unlike present-day Earth, where - in the extra-tropics - land regions are generally slightly warmer than ocean regions (Wallace et al. 1995; Sutton et al. 2007).
-However, the continent has a much larger seasonal cycle of temperature than the ocean, reflecting its smaller heat capacity (figures 2, table S1).
-The hottest part of the continent, with temperatures reaching 304K, occurs around 30°N during NH summer, while temperatures near the North Pole plunge to 220K during NH winter (figure 2a).
-Temperatures and seasonality over the SH ocean are much more moderate, with a hemispherically averaged temperature difference of only 2K between summer and winter, compared to 34K in the NH (table S1).
+NorthlandBright can be divided into four distinct climatic zones: the SH ocean, the seasonally 226 wet tropical land belt, the NH mid-latitude desert, and the NH moist high-latitude region.
+The 227 mean climate of the NorthlandBright simulation reflects a world where the area-weighted annual 228 mean surface temperature over the continent is slightly cooler (277K) than over the ocean (280K) (table S1); this is unlike present-day Earth, where - in the extra-tropics - land regions are generally 230 slightly warmer than ocean regions (Wallace et al. 1995; Sutton et al. 2007).
+The continent has 231 a much larger seasonal cycle of temperature than the ocean, reflecting its smaller heat capacity (figure 2, table S1).
+The hottest part of the continent, with temperatures reaching 304K, occurs 233 around 30°N during NH summer, while temperatures near the North Pole plunge to 220K during 234 NH winter (figure 2a).
+Temperatures and seasonality over the SH ocean are much more moderate, with a hemispherically averaged temperature difference of only 4K between summer and winter, compared to 34K in the NH (table S1).

-The globally averaged annual mean rainfall in the NorthlandBright simulation is approximately 236 2 mm/day.
-Unsurprisingly, more of this rain falls over the ocean (2.9 mm/day) than over the 237 continent (1.5 mm/day), with a strong latitudinal dependence (figure 2b).
-The ITCZ has a strong 238 seasonal cycle, with heavier rainfall and a peak that extends farther polewards over the ocean than 239 over the continent (figure 2b, 3a).
-Over the continent, the ITCZ reaches its farthest northwards extent during August and September, with the peak in precipitation reaching approximately 15°N. 241 In contrast, the peak in the ITCZ over the ocean occurs at around 20°S during March, with roughly 242 double the rate of precipitation in the ocean ITCZ-peak than the land ITCZ-peak.
-The land cannot support as strong an ITCZ because all the moisture for the ITCZ must initially be brought onto 244 the land each season by ITCZ precipitation; in contrast, the ocean provides an unlimited supply of 245 water in the form of nearby evaporation that can subsequently be precipitated in the SH ITCZ.
-In NorthlandBright, moist air is transported from the ocean onto the continent, where it rains 247 out in the tropics.
+The globally averaged annual mean rainfall in the NorthlandBright simulation is approximately 238 2 mm/day.
+Unsurprisingly, more of this rain falls over the ocean (2.9 mm/day) than over the continent (1.5 mm/day), with a strong latitudinal dependence (figure 2b).
+The ITCZ has a strong seasonal cycle, with heavier rainfall and a peak that extends farther polewards over the ocean than 241 over the continent (figure 2b, 3a).
+Over the continent, the ITCZ reaches its farthest poleward 242 extent during August and September, with the peak in precipitation reaching approximately 15°N. In contrast, the peak in the ITCZ over the ocean occurs at around 20°S during March, with roughly 244 double the rate of precipitation in the ocean ITCZ-peak than the land ITCZ-peak.
+The land cannot support as strong an ITCZ because much of the moisture for the ITCZ must initially be brought onto the land each season by ITCZ precipitation; in contrast, the ocean provides an unlimited 247 supply of water in the form of local evaporation that can subsequently be precipitated in the SH 248 ITCZ.

 Terrestrial tropical precipitation is most intense from August to November.
 The land water evaporates quickly in the tropics due to high insolation (i.e. evaporation has a similar seasonal cycle to precipitation; figure 3a-c).
 North of 20°N, precipitation is roughly equal to evaporation in the annual mean (not shown).
 Despite heavy wet-season precipitation in the tropics, the ground between 0-20°N dries out during the dry season (February-June), because of strong seasonal evaporation (figure 3b,d).

-In the subtropics of the Northern Hemisphere (roughly 20-40°N) there is a desert with dry soil year-round (figures 2b, 3d).
+In the subtropics of the land hemisphere (roughly 20-40°N) there is a desert with dry soil yearround (figures 2b, 3d).
 Extratropical precipitation in the land hemisphere features a broad maximum in NH summer that extends from 50°N to the pole that is likely due to localized convection (figure 2b).
 In the ocean hemisphere, the extratropical maximum in precipitation is located at about 40°S, and is storm track precipitation associated with baroclinic cyclones (figure 2b).
 Precipitation in the ocean hemisphere storm track is nearly seasonally invariant.